magneticio/vamp.io/content/documentation/installation/configuration.md

-## Java system properties
+### Java system properties
-Advised for advanced use only.
-Most configuration settings can be best handled with environment variables or by creating a new docker image to extend a Vamp template.
+Configuration by system properties is advised for advanced use only.
+Overriding specific settings can be best handled using environment variables.
+If you require extensive customisation, consider creating a new docker image with a custom application.conf file.
 For example:
 ```bash

 export VAMP_INFO_MESSAGE=Hello # overriding Vamp info message (vamp.info.message)